jdlich/cas-docs/README.md

 		nanoc aco
 		# => localhost:3000

+	*(NOTE: the PDF generation is somewhat of a small bottleneck during compilation, but you can temporarily comment out the `:pdfkit` compile filter in the `Rules` file — or just deal with the extra few seconds.)*

 ## nanoc Filesystem Breakdown

 * `config.rb` - Compass stylesheet framework configuration ([compass](http://compass-style.org/) is built on top of [sass](http://sass-lang.com/))